the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 (FIXME: in classical university speak, these would be people who have done their habilitation on that topic, right?)

 We propose to create common Infrastructures that can be utilized in this ongoing effort to professionalize the RSE education further, to easily share education resources across the country.
-(DETAIL ME FURTHER!!!!)
+(FIXME: DETAIL ME FURTHER!!!!)

 #### Certificates
 With the ever-growing demand for RSEs in science it is helpful for the job-market that people can earn the respective certificates.
 Certainly a big demand for specialized RSEs will come from the newly established RSE centers at research institutions that require skilled people to fill their vacant positions.
-Then this demand can find its market with people offering this skill Having these certificates provides finally a clear understanding of which tasks an RSE can perform and thereby helps defining the career path and the job description.
+Then this demand can find its market with people offering this skill.
+Having these certificates provides finally a clear understanding of which tasks an RSE can perform and thereby helps defining the career path and the job description.

 ## Required Next steps